aniyomiorg/aniyomi-extensions/CONTRIBUTING.md

 #### Latest Manga

-a.k.a. the "Latest" source entry point in the app.
+a.k.a. the Latest source entry point in the app (invoked by tapping on the "Latest" button beside the source name).

 - Used if `supportsLatest` is `true` for a source
 - Similar to popular manga, but should be fetching the latest entries from a source.